weber-gregoire/cambridgify/README.md

 const cambridgify = require('@greggow/cambridgify');
 ```

-Use the instance to scramble wholes texts or just words
+Use the instance to scramble texts

 ```javascript
 const text = 'According to a researcher at Cambridge University, it doesn\'t matter in what order the letters in a word are, the only important thing is that the first and last letter be at the right place.
 The rest can be a total mess and you can still read it without problem.
 This is because the human mind does not read every letter by itself, but the word as a whole.';